viengiaan/MGF_dehazing/README.md

 Thuong Van Nguyen, An Gia Vien, and Chul Lee

-Official MATLAB Code for **"Real-time image and video dehazing based on multiscale guided filtering."**
+Official MATLAB Code for **"Real-time image and video dehazing based on multiscale guided filtering"**

 **We are in preparing to share codes soon!**